-For three decades now, the talented art of NAYDEN TODOROV has been drawing bright creative climaxes in various genres, establishing itself on the most prestigious stages around the world.
+For over three decades now, the talented art of NAYDEN TODOROV has been drawing bright creative climaxes in various genres, establishing itself on the most prestigious stages around the world.

 His professional career began at the Dobrin Petkov Secondary School of Music in Plovdiv where at the age of 16 he made his debut as a conductor.
 Todorov founded the Plovdiv Youth Orchestra and toured with it around Europe.
 He studied conducting with Krastyu Marev and Alexander Vladigerov, from 1993 he studied with Karl Österreicher and Uros Lajovic in Vienna University, and in 1996 he specialized at the Rubin Academy of Music in Jerusalem with Mendi Rodan.
 He holds a Master’s degree from New Bulgarian University, a Ph.D. from the University of London and a Master’s degree in Cultural Management from New Bulgarian University.
 He has been a Fellow of the International St. Cyril and Methodius Foundation, the Borghese Foundation, the Rotary Club of Vienna and the Georg Wechter Foundation of Switzerland.